MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-to-set-up-stockkeeping-units.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
+ms.search.forms: 5704, 5700, 5702, 5701
 ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 6a59bf05139f4b073470092aa136018d9f3d988e
+ms.openlocfilehash: 1a7314d228eef2ff45c7aaf4e3784290f9b17113
-ms.sourcegitcommit: a7cb0be8eae6ece95f5259d7de7a48b385c9cfeb
+ms.sourcegitcommit: 189bf08d7ddf6c8b7ef2c09058c6847aa6e590d3
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 07/08/2021
+ms.lasthandoff: 01/31/2022
-ms.locfileid: "6445667"
+ms.locfileid: "8059428"
 ---
 # <a name="set-up-stockkeeping-units"></a>Set Up Stockkeeping Units
-You can use stockkeeping units to record information about your items for a specific location or a specific variant code.
+You can use stockkeeping units to record information about items for a specific location or a variant code.

 Stockkeeping units are a supplement to item cards.
 They do not replace them, although they are related to them.
 Stockkeeping units allow you to differentiate information about an item for a specific location, such as a warehouse or distribution centre, or a specific variant, such as different shelf numbers and different replenishment information, for the same item.

 ## <a name="to-set-up-a-stockkeeping-unit"></a>To set up a stockkeeping unit